These S’mores Cookie Bars are sticky sweet. Marshmallow fluff and chocolate are sandwiched between two cookie layers for the ultimate cookie bar!

 - First things first, prepare your 9-by-9 inch baking pan with parchment paper and either cooking spray or butter.
 You should be able to make this recipe in a 8-by-8 inch pan too, but baking times may vary slightly.
 Preheat your oven to 350 degrees F.

-- In a medium sized bowl, whisk together the flour, baking powder, and salt.
+- For the Cookie Dough: In a medium sized bowl, whisk together the flour, baking powder, and salt.

 - In a standing mixer, combine the butter and sugars and whip until light and fluffy (approximately 3-5 minutes.)